Hot Lunch Program

 Letter to Households and Application Instructions.

-North Dakota passed SB 2284, which expands no-cost meals to all ND students from families making up to 200% federal poverty level.
+North Dakota increased their guidelines, which expands no-cost meals to all ND students from families making up to 225% federal poverty level.

 Please consider applying for FREE & REDUCED meals with these increased income eligibility amounts!!